 7 Aimpoint T2 Micro

-There is no doubt that Aimpoint is one of the best red dot manufacturers on the market today.
-Their designs have been copied by nearly everyone in the hopes to ride their coat tails.
+Aimpoint is one of the best red dot manufacturers on the market today.
+Their designs have been copied by nearly everyone in the industry, although few can hold a candle to Aimpoint’s original offerings.

-The T2 Micro is the newest offering from Aimpoint and has again revolutionized the red dot market just as the Comp2 did in the past.
-A perfect red dot for the M1A SOCOM 16, the rigidity will handle anything you plan to throw at it.
+The T2 Micro is Aimpoint’s newest offering, and it has revolutionized the red dot market.
+A perfect red dot for the M1A SOCOM 16, the T2 Micro is one seriously tough optic that can handle anything you throw at it.

 At 3.7-ounces, the T2 is recognized as the lightest and smallest tubular red dot available.
-The ACET, or always on, technology will give the T2 a run time of over 5-years.
+The ACET (or always on) technology provides a run time of over 5 years.

-One of the best features the T2 offers the SOCOM 16 is its ability to co-witness the iron sights enabling the shooter a redundancy that magnified optics cannot offer.
+One of the best features is the T2’s ability to co-witness with iron sights.
+This provides a valuable redundancy that magnified optics can’t offer.

 8 Trijicon RMR

-Trijicon has pushed the limits of red dot technology by making the toughest open emitter style red dot that will be coupled nicely with the SOCOM 16.
-The small design and light weight also makes the RMR desirable to co-witness the iron sights like the Aimpoint T2 since it only weighs 1-ounce.
+Trijicon has pushed the limits of red dot technology by making the toughest, open emitter style red dot available.
+It pairs nicely with the SOCOM 16.
+The small design and light weight also makes the RMR desirable to co-witness the iron sights.

 Best M1A Scope Mounts

-Finding the right hardware to mount a scope can always be difficult.
-One of the better types of mounts on the market has been the quick disconnect (QD) cantilever style mount.
+Finding the right hardware to mount a scope can be difficult.
+One of the better mount types available is the quick disconnect (QD) cantilever.

 Midwest Industries 30mm QD Scope Mount is a great cantilever mount option.
-This mount is sturdy enough not to flex when firing 308 rounds but easily adjustable to ensure you get the proper eye relief on the M1A.
+This mount is sturdy enough not to flex when firing .308 rounds.
+However, it is easily adjustable to ensure proper eye relief.

 1 Midwest Industries 30mm QD Scope Mount

-If you decide that the Scout or SOCOM 16 rifles are more your style, then you may want to consider low profile scope rings.
-The Burris XTR Signature are the rings that best suits these two rifles.
+If you have a Scout or SOCOM 16 rifle, you may want to consider low profile scope rings.
+The Burris XTR Signature are the rings that best suit these two rifles.

 2 Burris Optics XTR Signature Rings